-At the UF Health Congenital Heart Center, we provide a full range of congenital heart services to patients of all ages.
-Here are highlights of our program:
+At the UF Health Congenital Heart Center, our physicians provide a full range of congenital heart services to patients of all ages.
+Highlights of our program includes:

-- only center in Florida providing congenital cardiology for patients of all ages – from unborn children through elderly adults with CHD
+- Only center in Florida providing congenital cardiology for patients of all ages.

 - Center of Excellence for advanced, noninvasive cardiac imaging, including cardiac MRI/MRA, cardiac CT, echocardiography, and transesophageal echocardiography